nehalineogi/azure-cross-solution-network-architectures/apim/README-appgw.md

 ## Azure API Management (APIM) Internal Mode with Application Gateway

-This architecture demonstrates connectivity architecture and traffic flows to API Management (APIM) gateways and developer portal.
  APIM can be deployed in various modes.
 APIM in Internal Mode is accessible via private IP (172.16.6.9).
 APIM in Internal Mode can be deployed in conjunction with Application gateway for external access.
-This architecture diagram shows APIM in Internal Mode with Application gateway and Custom domain.
+This architecture diagram shows APIM in Internal Mode with Application gateway and Custom domains for APIM endpoints.

 ## Reference Architecture